Lorrie Goulet: Life and career

-Goulet's arts studies began when at age seven she met Aimee Voorhees at the Inwood Pottery Studio in 1932 and continued working with Voorhees for four formative years.
+Lorraine Helen Goulet was born on August 17, 1925.
+Her arts studies began when at age seven she met Aimee Voorhees at the Inwood Pottery Studio in 1932 and continued working with Voorhees for four formative years.
 Shortly thereafter, her family moved to Los Angeles, California, where she continued her education.
 In 1940 she became an apprentice to Jean Rose, a ceramicist in Southern California.

 In the autumn of 1943, Goulet entered Black Mountain College, North Carolina, where she studied painting and drawing with Josef Albers and weaving with Anni Albers.
-In the summer of 1944, she met Jose de Creeft, a visiting sculptor and instructor, and in November 1944, Goulet and de Creeft were married.
-Two years later, they acquired a farm in Hoosick Falls, New York, where they worked part of each year until 1968, and gave birth to artist Donna Maria de Creeft.
+In the summer of 1944, she met Jose de Creeft, a visiting sculptor and instructor, and in November of 1944, Goulet and de Creeft were married at the Ethical Culture Society of New York [cite ].
+Two years later, they acquired a farm in Hoosick Falls, New York, where they worked part of each year until 1968.
+Goulet gave birth to artist Donna Maria de Creeft in March of 1948.

-Goulet's first solo exhibition was in New York, in 1948.
+Goulet's first solo exhibition in 1948 was at the Clay Club (now known as the Sculpture Center)in New York [ref.
+"Process" catalog, Art Student's League of New York, 2003.
 Her work has been represented in group shows since 1948, among them, a number of Annual Exhibitions at the Whitney Museum of American Art, New York, and in the fine arts pavilion of the New York World's Fair of 1964/1965.
 Kennedy Galleries in New York began presenting her work in 1971, with regular solo exhibitions through to 1986.
 In 1998, she had a solo exhibition at the National Museum of Women in the Arts in Washington D.C. entitled Fifty Years of Making Sculpture.
-Her work continues to be presented by David Findlay Jr. Gallery, in solo and group exhibitions, and the Harmon Meek Gallery in Naples, Florida.
+Her work was represented by David Findlay Jr. Gallery, in solo and group exhibitions, and is currently with the Harmon Meek Gallery in Naples, Florida.

 Goulet's first position as a teacher of sculpture was with the Museum of Modern Art's Peoples Center, New York, in 1957, and she also began teaching privately in that year.
 From 1961 to 1975 she was on the faculty of The New School, New York, and began teaching at the Art Students League of New York starting in 1981 until 2004.
 CBS Television aired twenty-three program segments featuring Goulet's teaching, with demonstrations for children for a program called "Around the Corner" sponsored by the New York City Board of Education.
 These programs were aired between 1964 and 1968.

+Goulet died at home on December 17, 2021, at the age of 96.